Past to Present

 -The Snowman, with a twist 2022

 WonderZoo created an outdoor gig of music and spoken word performances on Union Street, alongside Nudge's Manor Street Market event called 'Mellow Yellow' during Covid19 restrictions in August 2020.
-WonderZoo has had its own stage at Nudge's Union Street Party for last few years 2020, 2021 and 2023, as well as organising theatrical performances at the street party in 2018 and 2019.
+WonderZoo has had its own stage at Nudge's Union Street Party for last few years 2020, 2021, 2023, and this year 2024 as well as organising theatrical performances at the street party in 2018 and 2019.

 2021 onwards